n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Copy all Project files Main Vi and sub vi's into a folder.
 Open project (Bitcoin Lost key Finder.lvproj)
 Open (Hunters Crack Pipes.vi) <------Main VI
-Set Path for Keygen, Copy Keygen to path you choose.
+Set Path for Keygen, Copy Keygen executable to path you choose.
-Set Path constant in (Search both Addresses Sub vi) to save found key file.
-Load Search File.
+Set Path constant in (Search both Addresses Sub vi) to save found key file. (optional) Load Search text File.
+File can have one address or millions.
+Or use the indled file with over 500k Addresses.
 Run VI.
 Select Number of threads.
 Press start.
 Enjoy!